JasminDreasond/discord.js-bot-control/README.md

 When you run the application, all users who are bot administrators will receive the application's welcome message.
 You can disable this by changing the `welcome` value of the global and bot value to false.

+The storage folder will store a cache of things that happen in your bot.
+The log folder will store reports of things that happen in your bot.
+The sound folder will store folders where you can place random sounds to play with your friends on the server.

 <hr/>

 ## Reactions